 Who can provide Counselling services?

-Counselling is delivered by a range of practitioners, including psychotherapists, psychologists, psychiatrists, counsellors, and clinical social workers.
+Counselling is delivered by a range of practitioners, including psychotherapists, psychologists, psychiatrists, counsellors, and social workers.
 In Australia, the label “counsellor” is applied broadly to advisors in other industries, such as “Finance” or “Law”.
 In the context of therapy, the term refers to a practitioner who has undertaken specialist training in particular areas of interest.
 For example, they may specialise in addictions, grief, relationships, parenting, or career.

 To avoid any confusion over the type of counselling provided or qualifications held by a counsellor, Good Therapy encourages clients seeking counselling to connect with a therapist registered with the appropriate professional body: